 Citrus fibre is the first fibre made of citrus fruit, silky in appearance and biodegradable.

 Fermented alcohol.
 There is also a new fabric created from the fermentation of alcoholic beverages.
 The fabric is red for the red wine, translucent to white and amber colour for beer.

 Coffee is used by S.Café® company which does not only recycles coffee grounds for fabric but also extracts a high concentration of essential coffee oil which is re-used in textiles and also can be used in cosmetics.
 The brand claims that one day there will be no waste made out of coffee.

 Fashion designers have been experimenting with other organic sources to produce clothing.
 Suzanne Lee was inspired to design from bacteria which grows on Kombucha a healthy drink, a mixture of bacteria and yeast, originated in China in 220 BC.
-In 90s Kombucha started to sold commercially in Europe and US.
-I do remember buying it in Dunnes Stores and Tesco here in Ireland, but unfortunately due to low demands the product did not last more than few years on the shelves.
+In 90s Kombucha started to sold commercially in Europe and the US.
+I do remember buying it in Dunnes Stores and Tesco here in Ireland, but unfortunately, due to low demands, the product did not last more than a few years on the shelves.